Skip to Main Content

 What to Expect:

 Cycle from Fernandina Beach via the causeway across the Nassau Sound.
 Your route traverses Amelia Island and Big Talbot Islands.
 Pause on the banks of Simpson Creek for a guided kayak excursion, paddling with the creek’s tide and in the surrounding basin.
-(Additional cycling is available for those who don’t wish to kayak.)
 After a picnic lunch, travel to St. Augustine.

 Cumulative Distance Range: 17 miles